-*Prices based on groups of 20 students with 2 free teacher spots.
+*Prices based on groups of 20 students and 2 free teachers.

 Day 1: Explore Rome

-Day 2: Visit the Colosseum
+Day 2: The Colosseum

 Day 3: School Visit and Mosaic Making

-Day 5: See Ancient Roman Mosaics in Naples
+Day 5: Naples’ Mosaics

-Today, you’ll hop on a train to Naples where you’ll check in to your accommodation and go for lunch.
-Discover the city of with a walking tour as you take in great panoramas of Vesuvius from a castle and indulge on fabulous Neapolitan snacks.
-Afterwards, pay a visit to the National Archaeological Museum to see the original mosaics that were discovered and brought back from Pompeii and Herculaneum.
+Grab some lunch, then get exploring!
+Start off with a walking tour around the city.
+Take in incredible panoramic views of Vesuvius from a castle and indulge on fabulous Neapolitan snacks.
+Afterwards, visit the National Archaeological Museum to see the original mosaics that were discovered and brought back from Pompeii and Herculaneum.

-Day 6: Explore Mount Vesuvius and ancient Pompeii
+Day 6: Vesuvius & Pompeii

-Day 7: Visit The Galleria dell’Accademia In Florence
+Day 7: The Galleria dell’Accademia in Florence

-Day 8: See Renaissance Paintings at The Galleria degli Uffizi
+Day 8: The Galleria degli Uffizi

 Day 9: Bike Tour in Tuscany

-Stop off at a local farm to eat fresh homemade bread and delicious local extra virgin olive oil.
-After your lunch, take the train back to Rome.
+Stop off at a local farm to fuel up.
+Feast on fresh homemade bread and delicious local extra virgin olive oil.
+Refreshed, take your train back to Rome.